+The Comprehensive Needs Assessment must still contain all elements outlined in Policy 12VAC25-105-650 of the Virginia Administrative Code.
+The Comprehensive Needs Assessment must be completed by a LMHP or LMHP-E. The Comprehensive Needs Assessment should identify which CSB services will best meet the needs identified and should describe how the appropriate criteria are met for the receiving services.
+The first service or visit with the receiving program should take place within 30 calendar days of the initial date of contact.

 SDA emphasizes engagement of the individual, uses concurrent EHR documentation during the delivery of services, implements techniques to reduce appointment no shows, and uses centralized scheduling.
-If it has received state mental health funds to implement SDA, the CSB shall report SDA outcomes through and in compliance with Section 6 of this Exhibit

 Reporting Requirements

-the CCS Extract outcomes file.
+The Department shall provide the data collection and reporting database, submission due dates, and reporting protocols to the CSB in sufficient time to allow for compliance and in accordance with Section 6 of this Exhibit.

 The CSB shall report the date of each SDA comprehensive assessment, whether the assessment determined that the individual needed services offered by the CSB, and the date of the first service offered at the CSB for all individuals seeking mental health or substance use disorder services from the CSB.

-The Department shall measure SDA by comparing the date of the comprehensive assessment that determined the individual needed services and the date of the first CSB face-to-face or other direct service offered to the individual.
-SDA benchmarks can be found in Exhibit B of the performance contract.

-d.
-Service Members, Veterans, and Families (SMVF)
+5. Service Members, Veterans, and Families (SMVF)

 Scope of Services and Deliverables